 Have you found yourself more irritable at work, frustrated with other people for setting you off, and yourself for your short fuse?
 Everyone seems to be giving you a headache.
-When the end of the day finally comes, you leave work, and while driving home you can feel that slow building headache start to dissolve.
+When the end of the day finally comes, you leave work, and while driving home, you can feel that slow-building headache start to dissolve.

 By the time you get out of your work clothes, it is gone.
-The good news is that headache you get so often from work might not just be your coworkers or your job.
+The good news is that the headache you get so often from work might not just be your coworkers or your job.
 You could be allergic to work … well, allergens at your work.

 Signs and Symptoms